matthi99/EcorC/README.md

 To train the two dimensional U-Nets run the command
 ```
-python3 2d-net.py --fold FOLD
+python3 2d-net.py --fold XXX
 ```
-- `--fold` specifies on which on which od the five folds the network should be trained
+- `--fold` specifies on which on which od the five folds (0,1,2,3,4) the network should be trained

 ### 2D-3D cascade